 Themes for this Week’s Masses

-Wednesday: (Luke 9) A disciple said to Jesus, “I will follow you wherever you go,” and Jesus replies, “Foxes have dens and the birds of the sky have nests, but the Son of Man has no place to lay his head.”
+· Wednesday (Luke 9) “Foxes have dens and the birds have nests, but the Son of Man has no place to lay his head.”
 Let the dead bury the dead.

 Saints of the Week